agufaui/agufaui/packages/core/alert/index.md

 ## Showcase

 - Self-closable
+- 2nd example is wrapped in `div` because the `div` container of these examples is styled "flex flex-col", which makes direct children full width.
 - The last "Password doesn't meet requirements" example is using slot
 - This component can be used for "Accept Cookie" alert (Cookie Consent Notification) by using slot